 Critical Management Studies (CMS) is a largely left-wing and theoretically informed approach to management and organisation studies.
 It challenges the prevailing conventional understanding of management and organisations.
-CMS interrogates the established relations of power, control, domination and ideology in organisations, exploring their relations with people and society.
+CMS provides a platform for debating radical alternatives whilst interrogating the established relations of power, control, domination and ideology as well as the relations among organisations, society and people.

 Why a portal for CMS?

 The aim of this website is to gather information about CMS in one place as well as develop its own content (e.g. overviews on philosophers and CMS, overviews of themes researched within CMS, commentated bibliography etc) through collaboration of the CMS community.
-The website works as a wikipedia-type website, so everyone can contribute to its content.
+All the content is created by the members of CMS community.

-Criticalmanagement.org is for everyone who wants to find out about/keep updated with CMS, both academic and non-academic, working in CMS and other areas.
+criticalmanagement.org is for everyone who wants to find out about and keep updated with CMS, both academic and non-academic, working in CMS and other areas.
 Through this, we hope to bring the spheres of education, practice and transformation closer together.

 independent platform of and for the CMS community (effectively unpresided).
 All of the website's content comes directly from people and groups in the CMS community and is facilitated by a team of volunteers (which is always open to new people – e-mail email@example.com

 to get involved).
 Funding for maintenance, upgrades and hosting of the website is kindly provided by a surplus from the CMS conferences.

 criticalmanagement.org was founded following the CMS conference in Cambridge (2005), using the surplus from conference fees.
 It was set up by Hugh Willmott and facilitated by Kate Kenny and Todd Bridgman.
 Since 2011, it has been facilitated by Ekaterina Chertkovskaya and Ozan Nadir Alakavuklar.
 The website went through a major upgrade in 2014.

 Since 2015, the following governance model has been introduced to ensure the continuity of the website and maintain its ethos: